thzandvl/microhack-sap-data/DataFlowConfig.md

 >Note : Ensure to select `PolyBase`

-* In the mapping tab, select `Import schemas`.
+* In the mapping tab, choose `Import schemas`.
 Since source and target fields have the same name, the system can auto-generate the mapping

 <img src="images/synapsews/rfcMapping.jpg">